Important Triangles in Thyroid Surgery

 Reeve’s space is an avascular space between the upper pole of the thyroid gland and the cricothyroid muscle.
 Identification and opening up of the space is important for preservation of EBSLN.

 The space opens up once the medial dissection is performed at the superior pole of thyroid gland.
-The ipsilateral thyroid lobe is given traction in a downward and outward direction to open up the sternothyroid—laryngeal triangle or “Jolls triangle”
+The ipsilateral thyroid lobe is given traction in a downward and outward direction to open up the sternothyroid—laryngeal triangle or “Jolls triangle”.

 Triangle of concern

-• Berry’s ligament at the apex
+• Apex: Berry’s ligament

 References